NarawishS/refactoring/README.md

+# Refactoring
-# Game of life
+## Game of life
-From Narawish's game of life code: [repo](https://github.com/NarawishS/pa4-NarawishS)
+From NarawishS's game of life code: [repo](https://github.com/NarawishS/pa4-NarawishS)

 ### remove redundant code
-This is code is use before in development process in Grid.java remove them.
+In the `src/gameOfLife/Grid.java` class consider these code:
 ```
 /**
 * Set cell to Alive